 - Click here to see the PowerPoint presentation given to parents during New Student Orientation

-- Click here for a copy of our SPRING "Welcome to Housing" brochure
+- Click here for a copy of our FALL "Welcome to Housing" brochure

 - April – Room Selection process for returning students.
 Maria's Tower and several floors in 55 John Street and the St. George Residence are reserved for first-year students arriving in the fall.
 Additional residence hall space MAY also be reserved for first-year housing as demand increases.